 Careers & Further Education

 During your time in Sixth Form it is important to give consideration to what you wish to do when you leave.
-Many of you will want to make applications to institutions of Higher Education; others may wish to take a year out or enter full-time employment.
+Many of you will want to make applications to institutions of Higher Education; others may wish to start an Apprenticeship, take a year out or enter full-time employment.

 Within school, your tutors are always available to advise on further education and career choices.
-Verulam also has a well-stocked Careers Library and the Careers Co-ordinator is available to arrange a consultation with the Connexions Adviser.
-An advisor from Connexions will also be in school at various dates throughout the year.
+Verulam also has a well-stocked Careers Library and the Careers Co-ordinator is available to arrange a consultation with the Careers Adviser.
+An advisor from YCHerts will also be in school at various dates throughout the year.

-All students are enrolled onto UNIFROG.
+All students are enrolled onto Unifrog.
 The online platform has now grown to encompass apprenticeships and Further Education colleges in the UK, as well as US and Canadian universities, and degrees taught in English in Europe, Asia, and Australasia.
-UNIFROG both helps students and their counsellors with the whole application process – from deciding on a subject area and writing application essays or teacher recommendations, to building an application and sending it.
-The UNIFROG aim is to bring all the available information into a single, impartial, user-friendly platform that helps students to make the best choices, and submit the strongest applications.
+Unifrog helps students, teaching staff and careers advisers with the whole application process – from deciding on a subject area and writing application essays or teacher recommendations, to building an application and sending it.
+Unifrog is also a leading resource for researching the latest opportunities for Apprenticeships.
+A comprehensive search engine both collates and saves lines of enquiry and gives detailed information including direct links to businesses, Independent Learning Providers and institutes of Higher Education who deliver the Apprenticeship alternative.
+The purpose of using Unifrog is to bring all the available information into a single, impartial, user-friendly platform that helps students to make the best choices, and submit the strongest applications regardless of career route.